+Task 7:

-Task 8: By January 2026, and as connectivity at the parks improves, move the reservation window with the ability of same day reservations and online campground check ins.
-This will provide traveling campers with more flexibility in making reservations, minimize cash handling and be more efficient than manually registering and checking registrations.
+By January 2026, and as connectivity at the parks improves, move the reservation window to allow same day reservations and online campground check ins.
+This will provide traveling campers more flexibility in making reservations, minimize cash handling and be more efficient than manually registering and checking registrations.